jacqueline-wong/CEE4530/Lab5/team10_lab5.md

 ...

 Using multivariable nonlinear regression, a best fit between the experimental data and two models was obtained by minimising the sum of squared errors.
-This was done by using curve-fitting functions written by the programmers of our firm, called "epa.Solver_AD_Pe" for the advective dispersion model and "epa.Solver_CMFR_N" for the completely-mixed flow reactors in series.
+This was done by using curve-fitting functions written by the programmers of our firm, called "epa.Solver_AD_Pe" for the advection dispersion model and "epa.Solver_CMFR_N" for the completely-mixed flow reactors in series.
 These functions minimise the errors by varying the values of average residence time $\theta$, (mass of tracer/reactor volume), and either the number of CMFR in series or the Peclet number.

 ### Results and Discussion ###